 Our Purchase Price: Free

 Notes: This item we actually pulled straight out of the dumpster at our storage unit.
 It was as simple as seeing it, looking it up, and grabbing it.
 We just had to deal with an extremely ornery buyer who thought that “ask the seller for a shipping quote” meant free shipping.

 Notes: To be honest, I expected this to sell faster and for more money.
 It sat around for almost a year before we discounted it and it sold.
 In hindsight, I wouldn’t source dishes if they only sell at this price point.
 They are too time-consuming and expensive to ship.

 Notes: This item we didn’t have to put any effort into finding.
 I got it as a high-school graduation present and held on to it for sentiment’s sake for a couple of years too long.

 Although we didn’t directly source it, there are a significant number of people who make a living sourcing only phones, iPods, and similar items from their local craigslists/classifieds.
 Electronics typically sell for a very predictable amount and so you can know extremely accurately the amount of profit you can get from each purchase.

 Notes: Real leather planners, binders, calendars, etc sell very well.
 The type of people who insist on carrying them also seem to be the kind of people who get stuck on a specific brand.
 Check out the inserts from this same brand that we also found and sold (keep scrolling).

 Our Purchase Price: Ehhhh….free-ish….again

-Notes: Whether you find them at thrift store or in classifieds, cameras can be a great flip.
+Notes: Whether you find them at a thrift store or in classifieds, cameras can be a great thrift store flip.
 Just be sure to test them thoroughly!
-This one was Kristie’s so we were sure that it was fully functional and it good condition.
+This one was Kristie’s so we were sure that it was fully functional and in good condition.

 Our Purchase Price: $7